-- Assignment/exam completed in te reo Māori. - Assignment/exam marked by a Marker: - Where possible it is preferred that the assignment/exam will be marked internally by Aotahi and marked in te reo without translation. - If Aotahi are unable to assess the assignment/exam due to a lack of capacity or lack of expertise, then an external marker or professional translator will be used. - An external marker or translator is likely to have a dollar cost. - The appointment of external marker or professional translator is made in conjunction with Course Coordinator/Examiner. - No language correction to the assignment/examination. - Grades awarded either internally or externally will be discussed with the Course Coordinator/Examiner.
-This meeting will be the assessment moderation meeting and the grade awarded will not be able to be changed.
+Assignment / exam completed in te reo Māori.
+Assignment / exam marked by a marker in accordance with the marking rubric:

+- Where possible it is preferred that the assignment/exam will be marked internally by Aotahi and marked in te reo Māori without translation. - If Aotahi are unable to assess the assignment / exam due to a) lack of capacity or b) expertise then an external marker or professional translator will be used.
+External marker or translator likely to have a \$ cost. - Appointment of external marker or professional translator made in conjunction with Course Coordinator/Examiner.

+No language correction to the assignment/exam.

+Grades awarded either internally or externally will be discussed with the Course Coordinator/Examiner - this meeting will be the assessment moderation meeting and the grade awarded will not be able to be changed.